Ōno Station (Fukushima): Lines

 Ōno Station is served by the Jōban Line, and is located 257.9 km from the official starting point of the line at Nippori Station.
 However, due to the Fukushima Daiichi nuclear disaster, services were suspended until March 14, 2020.

 Station layout

 The station has an elevated station building with one island platform underneath.
 The station had a Midori no Madoguchi staffed ticket office.
-But it is now an unmanned station (from 14 March 2020).
+But it is now an unstaffed station (from 14 March 2020).

 Platforms

 History

 Ōno Station was opened on 22 November 1904.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.
 The station was closed on 11 March 2011 following the Fukushima Daiichi nuclear disaster.
 The section of the line between Tomioka and Namie was reopened on the 14 March 2020 allowing for the resumption of passenger services to Ōno Station.

 Passenger statistics

 In fiscal 2010, the station was used by an average of 616 passengers daily (boarding passengers only).
 The passenger figures for previous years are as shown below.